-Background: The diabetic foot is a frequent complication of diabetes mellitus.
+Objective: The diabetic foot is a frequent complication of diabetes mellitus.
 It confers a negative impact on the patients’ quality of life and profound burden on the healthcare system.
-The objectives were to determine (1) the bacteriological profile and antibiotic susceptibility of patients admitted to the University Hospital of the West Indies with diabetic foot ulcer over a five year period; and (2) whether methicillin-resistant Staphylococcus aureus is a common microbial isolate and if antibiotic resistance played a role on duration of hospital stay or amputation
+The objectives of this study were to determine the bacteriological profile and antibiotic susceptibility of patients admitted to the University Hospital of the West Indies with diabetic foot ulcer over a 5-year period, and whether methicillin-resistant Staphylococcus aureus is a common microbial isolate and if antibiotic resistance played a role on the patients’ duration of hospital stay or amputation.

-Methods: A retrospective analysis was done on patients admitted from January 2003 to December 2008 with the diagnosis of diabetic foot.
-Patients’ records were located from the Medical Records’ department.
-Demographic data, types of cultures done and results, antibiotic susceptibility and resistance, and treatment regimens were all recorded.
-Frequency means were calculated and statistically significant covariates used as predictors in univariate and multivariate regression models.
+Methods: A retrospective analysis was done on the patients admitted from January 2003 to December 2008 with the diagnosis of diabetes mellitus and foot complications.
+The eligible patients and their medical records were identified by the medical records department.
+Their demographic data, types of cultures done and results, antibiotic susceptibility and resistance, and treatment regimens were all recorded.
+Frequency and means were calculated, and statistically significant covariates used as the predictors in univariate and multivariate regression models.

-Conclusions: Gram-positive organisms specifically the Streptococci species remain an important organism in diabetic foot infections.
-Current empiric antibiotic regimes used are effective in this referral university hospital.
+Conclusion: Gram-positive organisms, especially the Streptococcus species, remain an important organism in diabetic foot infections.
+Current empiric antibiotic regimes used are effective in this tertiary care university hospital.